decaff/p3icli/src/readme.txt

 ==========
 v3.4 released ??/??/2020
     - Numeric values may now be prefixed with a '+' sign.
+    - Added new command line switch -Iif, which causes P3ICLI to Ignore an Init File that might exist in the current host environment.
+    - Added new command line switch -Iev, which causes P3ICLI to Ignore its program-specific Environment Variables.
+Type "p3icli -S"  on the command line to obtain a list of said variables.
+    - Documentation updated to describe -Iif and -Iev .
+    - A new "Troubleshooting Random, Strange Errors" help file topic describes some approaches for dealing with strange, absurd script errors.
+    - Error processing for the "insert slide" command has been improved.
+    - Take note that there's not much new functionality in this release and no bug fixes, either.
+If P3ICLI v3.3 (the previous version) proves satisfactory for your work flow, there's no need to upgrade to v3.4 .
+    - Barring an unforeseen bug, this may be the last P3ICLI release.

 v3.3 released 06/23/2020
     - Documentation completes the transition to post-Office 2003 filename